1994 eastern seaboard fires: Progression of the fires

-The New South Wales fires began on the north coast on Boxing Day, and by January 2, the Clarence Valley region was facing its worst fires since 1968.
-The shires from Coffs Harbour to Tweed Heads and inland to Casino and Kyogle were declared a State of Emergency on January 7, as 68 fires raged.
+The New South Wales fires began on the north coast on Boxing Day, and by 2 January, the Clarence Valley region was facing its worst fires since 1968.
+The shires from Coffs Harbour to Tweed Heads and inland to Casino and Kyogle were declared a State of Emergency on 7 January, as 68 fires raged.

 On 29 December, the Dept of Bushfire Services was monitoring more than a dozen fires around the state, and homes were threatened in Turramurra by a fire in the Lane Cove River reserve, and a scrub fire had briefly cut off the holiday village of Bundeena in the Royal National Park south of Sydney.

 On the south coast, fires ignited at Pretty Beach in the Murramarang National Park on 5 January, threatening Bendalong and Manyana, where hundredsd were evacuated.
 Other fires lit in the Morton National Park, and areas near Ulladulla and Sussex Inlet, where a house was lost on 7 January, while buildings burned at Dolphin Point, Ulladulla and the Princes Highway was cut near Burril Lake.
 The towns of Broulee and Mossy Point came under threat from a fire west of Mogo.
 Thousands of homes under threat in Batemans Bay and surrounds was considered safe by 10 January.
 The Waterfall fire forced evacuations in Helensburgh.

 Flames first struck the Sutherland Shire in Sydney's south on 5 January, when a fire, probably deliberately lit, burned out of the north east corner of the Royal National Park damaging houses at Bundeena and along Port Hacking.
 Back burning protected property, but nearly all 16,000 hectares of the national park was burned.
 Homes were lost at Menai, Illawong, Bangor and Alfords Point.
 On Saturday the 8th, the fire swept into the suburbs of Como and Jannali where more than 100 buildings would be destroyed, including two schools a church and a kindergarten.
 The Como/Jannali fire burnt 476 hectares and destroyed 101 houses - more than half of the total homes lost in New South Wales during the January emergency period.
-Also on 8 January, fires had reached to within 1.5km of Gosford city centre, and some 5000 people had been evacuated over that weekend with homes destroyed at Somersby and Peats Ridge.
+Also on 8 January, fires had reached to within 1.5 km of Gosford city centre, and some 5000 people had been evacuated over that weekend with homes destroyed at Somersby and Peats Ridge.

 A fire was reported in the northern end of the Lane Cove National Park on 6 January.
 The blaze went on to consume 320 hectares of the Park and burn down 13 houses in 48 hours, racing down the river valley impacting West Pymble, West Killara, Lindfield, Macquarie Park, and the Northern Suburbs Crematorium.